 Growth Expectations

-A heartleaf philodendron’s potential size depends on a range of factors, such as growing conditions and the type of support provided.
-Under optimal conditions, vines can grow quickly and reach up to 13 feet in length.
+A heartleaf philodendron’s potential size depends on various factors, such as growing conditions and the type of support provided.
+Under optimal conditions, vines can grow quickly and reach up to 13 feet long.

-As for spread, expect your plant to reach a width of 1.5 to 3 feet.
-It takes from five to 10 years to reach full size.
+As for the spread, expect your plant to reach a width of 1.5 to 3 feet.
+It takes from five to 10 years to get full size.

 What to do Before Planting